 Remove the fat and add the pan drippings to a saute pan over medium-high heat, simmer for 6-8 minutes.
 This should thicken the sauce and intensify the flavors a bit.

 Serve the game hens with a drizzle of the sauce or serve it on the side and allow everyone to sauce their own.

-There you have it!
-These Cornish Game Hens with Wild Rice, Mushroom and Sausage Stuffing are truly a tasty meal that will impress all of your guests.
+So there you have it!
+These Cornish Game Hens with Wild Rice, Mushroom, and Sausage Stuffing are a truly tasty meal that will impress all of your guests.

 - 2 cups water

 - ¼ teaspoon salt

 For The Stuffing & Game Hens:

 - ½ teaspoon salt

 - 3 cloves garlic, minced

 - ½ pound ground sausage of your choice, casing removed and meat crumbled